Today we will talk Oman on my Things You didn’t Know series.

 Oman is the oldest independent state in the Arab world.
 It has been ruled by the Al-Said family since 1744.
 It is true that most of the country’s citizens gained voting rights only in November of 2002 but Oman has a very interesting Foreign Policy which makes has changed an isolated and unstable Oman into a leader in Middle Eastern and global diplomacy.

 I must admit I have been highly impressed with Omani people, they are truly hospitable, but as well super nice, polite, open to discussion on every subject even controversial ones.
-When I was visiting Sultan Qaboos Grand Mosque in Muscat, I have been invited for coffee by truly interesting woman for coffee and conversation.
+When I was visiting Sultan Qaboos Grand Mosque in Muscat, I have been invited for coffee by a truly interesting woman for coffee and conversation.
 It was refreshing to hear her opinions on her own country which she loved.

 8. Frankincense Trees